meshery/meshery.io/collections/_posts/2024/2024-10-01-meshery-is-not-a-service-mesh-manager.md

 **The Evolution of Meshery**

-Meshery has often been referred to as a service mesh manager.
-While this was partially true in its early days, Meshery has evolved into something much broader and more powerful.
+Meshery has been referred to as a service mesh manager, however, that is only a small component of what Meshery offers.
+In it's post v0.5 releases, Meshery has grown into more of its original vision as a much broader and more powerful platform.
 It's now more accurately described as a **cloud native manager**.

-**Beyond Service Meshes**
+**A Platform for Engineering Teams**

 Here's why the "service mesh manager" label no longer even comes close to fully encompasses Meshery's capabilities: